spidasoftware/format/README.md

 	format -h
 ```

-If the usage of the formatter is the output, then the software was correctly installed.
+If the output is the usage of the formatter, then the software was correctly installed.

 ## How to Use